Brookfield Theatre for the Arts

 The Brookfield Theatre for the Arts is a theater located in the historic Curtis School for Boys gymnasium building in Brookfield, Connecticut, located within the Brookfield Center Historic District.
 The theater has a capacity of 135 people and hosts a variety of entertainment events such as films, plays, and musical performances.

-Every year five community productions are chosen and each run for months at a time.
+Every year five community productions are chosen including comedies, dramas, musicals, and classics.
 Additional workshops and special events are added throughout the year, such as the Brookfield Film Festival which is held by the Brookfield Arts Commission.
 The festival lasts three days, and screens short and foreign films.